Jbleezy/BO2-Reimagined/README.md

 * Perk bottle dig spots: give random perk
 * Perk bottle dig spots: visible and diggable without Zombie Blood
 * Perk bottle dig spots: increased number of rounds for next dig spot to spawn from 1 to 4
+* Ascend from darkness quest step: staffs can be placed at any staff holder
+* Ascend from darkness quest step: fixed an issue where staffs were able to be picked up at their build location when placed in the staff holders

 ## Game Modes